Siddhant-Tondare/Sid_Portfolio/README.md

 		- [ML_KMeans
 ](https://github.com/Siddhant-Tondare/Sid_Portfolio/blob/main/Micro%20Projects/ML_KMeans.ipynb): Using Kmeans clustring to classify instances from a driver dataset into five different clusters , while ploting using lmplots.

-# Project 1  :- Feature Engineering

-## **Project Statement:**

-While searching for the dream house, the buyer looks at various factors, not just at the height of the basement ceiling or the proximity to an east-west railroad.
-Using the dataset, find the factors that influence price negotiations while buying a house.
-There are 79 explanatory variables describing every aspect of residential homes in Ames, Iowa.

-Perform the following steps:

-**1. Understand the dataset:**

-    a.
-Identify the shape of the dataset

-    b.
-Identify variables with null values

-    c.
-Identify variables with unique values

-**2. Generate a separate dataset for numerical and categorical variables**

-**3. EDA of numerical variables:**

-    a.
-Missing value treatment

-    b.
-Identify the skewness and distribution

-    c.
-Identify significant variables using a correlation matrix

-    d.
-Pair plot for distribution and density

-**4. EDA of categorical variables**

-    a.
-Missing value treatment

-    b.
-Count plot and box plot for bivariate analysis

-    c.
-Identify significant variables using p-values and Chi-Square values

-**5. Combine all the significant categorical and numerical variables**

-**6. Plot box plot for the new dataset to find the variables with outliers**

    ![Heatmap](/images/Correlation%20Heatmap.png)